 How to Apply

-The Writing, Speaking, and Argument Program hires undergraduate students to work as writing fellows and provide writing tutoring to students during evening hours.
-To apply to become a fellow, fill out the application and submit it electronically to the Writing, Speaking, and Argument Program.
+The Writing, Speaking, and Argument Program hires undergraduate students to work as Writing Fellows and provide writing tutoring to students during evening hours.
+To apply to become a Fellow, fill out the application and submit it electronically to the Writing, Speaking, and Argument Program.
 To qualify, applicants should have a GPA of at least 3.0, be in good standing and have fulfilled their primary writing requirement.
 In addition to the application, applicants are also required to solicit at least one recommendation to be submitted electronically using the Fellow Recommendation Form.
-Application review begins February 28, 2014.
+Application review begins February 28, 2013.

 Selected candidates will take a semester-long, 4-credit course, Advanced Writing and Peer-Tutoring, WRT245/ENG285, that prepares them for tutoring.